-Pneumatic systems are highly recommended when manufacturing, moving, or packaging any product that will be digested or inserted in a living organism, such as food or pharmaceutical goods since there is no chance of contamination due to burst pipes or oil leaks.
-Nex Flow manufactures compressed air products that help companies to package goods by supplying machines used for industrial cooling (Vortex tubes), part cleaning, drying, and blow off, and air operated conveying before packaging.
+Pneumatic systems are highly recommended when manufacturing, moving or packaging any product that will be digested or inserted in a living organism, such as food or pharmaceutical goods, since there is no chance of contamination due to burst pipes or oil leaks.
+Nex Flow manufactures compressed air products that help companies to package goods by supplying machines used for industrial cooling (Vortex tubes), part cleaning, drying, and blow-off, and air-operated conveying before packaging.

-Effective, engineered blow off products manufactured and sold by Nex flow include air knives, air amplifiers, air jets, and air nozzles.
+Effective, engineered blow-off products manufactured and sold by Nex flow include air knives, air amplifiers, air jets, and air nozzles.
 These products are another example of how Nex Flow strives to improve the safety of manufacturing and factory environments because they meet OSHA noise and pressure specifications.
-Among many other applications, air amplifiers are used to clean and dry parts, remove chips and part ejection.
+Among many other applications, air amplifiers are used to clean and dry parts and remove chips and part ejection.

-Compressed air operated conveying systems move materials and products at high speeds over long distances.
-Ring Vac Operated conveyors and X-Stream Hand Vac are used for conveying materials where vacuum force is required to move products over long distances at high rates.
+Compressed air-operated conveying systems move materials and products at high speeds over long distances.
+Ring Vac Operated conveyors, and X-Stream Hand Vac are used for conveying materials where vacuum force is required to move products over long distances at high rates.
 Ring Vac Air operated conveyors were originally designed to help with bending and lifting goods.
-The speed of conveyors depends on the density of the materials (lbs./cubic foot), horizontal distance and vertical lift.
+The speed of conveyors depends on the density of the materials (lbs./cubic foot), horizontal distance, and vertical lift.

-The X-stream® Supreme Pneumatic Conveying System (XSPC) is an air operated conveyor that uses compressed air for an efficient and power venturi action along the length of the non-clogging design.
-The compressed air system is designed to transport or vent lightweight items, raw materials for packaging at high rates over long distances.
+The X-stream® Supreme Pneumatic Conveying System (XSPC) is an air-operated conveyor that uses compressed air for an efficient and power venturi action along the length of the non-clogging design.
+The compressed air system is designed to transport or vent lightweight items and raw materials for packaging at high rates over long distances.

-Other benefits of compressed air operated conveying systems are also reliable since there is no moving parts and maintenance costs are low.
+Other benefits of compressed air-operated conveying systems are also reliable since there are no moving parts and low maintenance costs.
 These systems have no angles to collect contaminants such as moisture, particulate debris, or microbiological growth.
 They are safe for any factory environment because the system is powered by compressed air and not electricity.